Kirkland Laing: Remembering The Gifted One

 Laing was an ABA champion at 17, a British and European welterweight champion, and on his best night, he beat Roberto Duran, the 1982 Ring Magazine Upset of the Year.
 Duran might not have been the snarling warrior of old, but he still had many good nights left in him.
 The win over Duran was as good as any by a British fighter on American soil.
 It really was that good, and Duran wasn’t as bad as some would let you believe.
-Duran was good, Laing was just better.
+Duran was good on the night, Laing was just better.

 The Panamanian legend would go onto win two more world titles, Laing just went missing.
 That was his career-long problem.
 After the shock win over Duran, Laing had a window of opportunity to capitalise on his famous win.
 Big money offers, a fight for the vacant welterweight championship of the world were all there for the taking.
 But Laing couldn’t be found, and when he was, his moment had gone.